meelgroup/KCBox/README.md

 ## PreLite Description

-PreLite is a light version of preprocessor that can simplify a CNF formula as a simpler one.
+PreLite is a light version of preprocessor that can simplify a CNF formula as an equivalent one.
 This tool was initiated by Yong Lai, Kuldeep S. Meel, and Roland H. C. Yap.

 ## Panini Description